Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/index.md

 ---

+Each path is documented in the subsections that follow.
+We recommend starting with the hosted testnet unless you require deep integration testing or offline validation.

+-->

 ## 🧱 Full Stack: Android App with Local Node

 This approach replicates the full mobile + node integration, running the blockchain stack locally and using the Android app to interact with it.